Puberty 2: Composition

 The New York Times labeled the sound of Puberty 2 as "an impressive collection of D.I.Y. punk and indie rock".
 According to Jillian Mapes of Pitchfork, Puberty 2's composition contains second-wave emo, "wistful dream pop", "slow-simmering electronics", "brusquely strummed folk-punk", surf guitar, and "plenty of '60s pop hooks".
 Mapes also noted Mitski's vocal delivery on the album to go through different "modes", including "deadpan disenfranchisement, smooth R&B, dream pop croon, gasping-for-breath pleas, [and] wall of harmonies (with herself)".

 Critical reception

 Puberty 2 was released to widespread acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 87, based on 22 reviews, indicating "universal acclaim".
+At Metacritic the album received an average score of 87, based on 22 reviews, indicating "universal acclaim".
 Critics praised the album's more restrained and nuanced emotional trajectory, as well as its complex lyrical themes, which include longing, love, depression, alienation, and racial identity.
 Laura Snapes of NPR commented on the album's subtlety, writing that Puberty 2 "is a strike against the happy/sad poles that govern our lives."
 Katie Rife of The A.V.
 Club deemed it "a triumphant new step in her evolution".